hexrw/dmotd/README.md

 # Usage:
 Then just run m0td whenever you want

-For example, add this command to your ~/.profile / ~/.bashrc / ~/.zshrc
+For example, add m0td to your ~/.profile / ~/.bashrc / ~/.zshrc

-Or run it only on connection via ssh
+Or add this so it runs only on connection via ssh
 ```
 if [[ -n $SSH_CONNECTION ]] ; then
     m0td